 Some patients may also experience some discomfort around their gums where the dental cement is holding their permanent crown, but this shouldn’t last longer than several days.
 And remember, just because you have a false tooth doesn’t mean your underlying tooth or surrounding gums aren’t prone to disease.
 Following proper dental hygiene is very important with or without a dental crown.

 Our dental team here in Hamilton often get asked the difference between crowns and bridges.
 We’re passionate about educating our patients as much as possible, so we welcome any questions you may have and will gladly go into more detail in person.

 Crowns and bridges, while made from the same materials, are quite a bit different.
 Your professional Hamilton dentist will use a crown when you have a single tooth missing or in need of restoration following a crack or break, dental implant surgery, or a root canal.
 A dental bridge, however, can replace either one or multiple missing teeth by utilizing the strength of surrounding natural teeth to support it.
-They have something in common though: they both look and feel like natural teeth, are very durable, and made from the highest quality of materials.
+They have something in common though: they both look and feel like natural teeth, are very durable, and long lasting.

 We Look Forward To Helping You & Your Teeth

-While dental crowns definitely help improve the appearance of your teeth, they’re also a great way to improve your overall health.
+While dental crowns definitely help improve the appearance of your teeth, they’re also a great way to strengthen your teeth.

 It’s Not Just About Your Teeth.